 On their final southern tour, Company E and their fellow 47th Pennsylvanians served in Savannah, Georgia from 31 May to 4 June.
 Again in Dwight’s Division, this time they were with the 3rd Brigade, U.S. Department of the South.
 Taking over for the 165th New York Volunteers in July, they quartered in Charleston, South Carolina at the former mansion of the Confederate Secretary of the Treasury.
 Duties during this time were typically Provost (military police) or Reconstruction related, often involving the repair or replacement of key infrastructure elements which had been damaged or destroyed during the long war.

-While stationed in Charleston, 2nd Lieutenant Edward W. Menner was commissioned but not mustered as a 1st Lieutenant (on 5 August 1865).
+While stationed in Charleston, Second Lieutenant Edward W. Menner was commissioned but not mustered as a First Lieutenant (on 5 August 1865).

 Return to Civilian Life